icon

 Most kids born today will grow up to be city dwellers.
 Fifty years ago, it was different: only around a third of the world’s population lived in cities.
 Today over half do.
 By 2050, that figure will be 68%¹.
 As Ben Wilson, author of Metropolis, puts it: “We are witnesses to the greatest migration in history, the culmination of a 6,000-year process whereby we will have become an urbanized species by the end of the present century.”

 But our cities aren’t just getting more populous and more complex; they are also becoming more vulnerable.
-“Heatwaves; flooding; rising sea levels; pollution: all of these are challenges that future cities will have to deal with to become resilient and sustainable,” says Yaarob Audi, Strategic Partnerships Manager, Cities & Public Services, Dassault Systèmes.
+“Heatwaves; flooding; rising sea levels; pollution: all of these are challenges that future cities will have to deal with to become resilient and sustainable,” says Marion Milosevic, Solution Experience Director, Cities & Public Services, Dassault Systèmes.

 Yet cities too are part of the problem: 75% of all greenhouse gas emissions derive from cities.
 Therefore, as well as making cities more resilient, urban leaders also need to make those cities themselves more sustainable.
 And to balance all these demands, they are increasingly turning to technological innovation.